-The power of open-source software makes it possible for everyone to have a presence online, create communities, build a brand and a business.
+The power of SaaS makes it possible for everyone to have a presence online, create communities, acquire skills, build a brand, and start and grow a business.

-Inclusive platforms such as Codecademy and Coursera changed my life, which I talk about in “How WordPress Made My Dreams Come True,” and now I work for the company that democratizes publishing and e-commerce with WordPress and WooCommerce.
+Inclusive platforms such as Codecademy and Coursera changed my life, which I talk about in “How WordPress Made My Dreams Come True,” and today I work for an SaaS company that democratizes the Web and has created an ecosystem of opportunities for everyone.

 In 2016 I began advocating for more women speakers at tech conferences by becoming one.
-My hope is that women and people of color or other unrepresented groups will see me on stage or in an all-male roster of speakers and think to themselves, “I’d like to do that, too.
+My hope is that women and people of color or other unrepresented groups will see me on stage or a speaker roster and think to themselves, “I’d like to do that, too.
 If she can, why not me?”

 Like most people, public speaking scares the sh!t out of me and I suffer from intermittent panic attacks — and it has also been one of the most rewarding and life-changing experiences in recent years.